4d/docs/docs/API/SessionClass.md

 - methods called with the [`Execute on server`](https://doc.4d.com/4dv20/help/command/en/page373.html) command,
 - `On Server Startup`, `On Server Shutdown`, `On Backup Startup`, `On Backup Shutdown`, and `On System event` database methods

+For information on stored procedures virtual session, please refer to the [XXXX](XXX) section.

 #### Example